 Tool #4 — Ooma VoIP Speed Test

 Ooma is another popular and reliable solution for business and residential internet phone services alike.
-While Ooma can accommodate the needs of businesses of all sizes, it’s one of our top recommendations for smaller businesses and startup companies.

 This VoIP phone system is affordable and easy to deploy.
 Ooma comes loaded with essential business tools like virtual fax, call forwarding, extension dialing, a call log, a virtual receptionist, and so much more.
 You can even use Ooma for things like video conferencing and call recording.